-The proposed shortfall in car parking is not expected to adversely affect the amenity of the residential locality due to the minor increase in NLA (73m2).
+The proposed shortfall in car parking is not expected to adversely affect the amenity of the residential locality.
 The survey conducted by the applicant confirmed the shopping centre car park is currently not operating at full capacity with an adequate number of bays available on the shopping centre site to accommodate the expected parking demand that will be experienced due to the increase in NLA.